Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-In summary, we have shown that photoexcitation of SnSe favors a structural instability towards Immm (an orthorhombically distorted rocksalt structure) rather than towards the thermodynamic Cmcm phase.
+In summary, we have shown that ultrafast NIR photoexcitation of SnSe favors a structural instability towards Immm, an orthorhombically distorted rocksalt structure, rather than towards the thermodynamic Cmcm phase.
 Though both Cmcm-Pnma and the Immm-Pnma instabilities can be thought of as symmetry lowering due to a Peierls-like mechanism, they are related to different electron orbitals.
-Our DFT results suggest that the Immm instability is due to the excitation of electrons out of non-bonding Se $p_x$- Sn 5$s$ orbitals by the 1.55~eV laser pulse.
-Hence we demonstrated that nonequilibrium states induced by ultrafast light pulses can activate electron-phonon coupling mechanisms not manifested in equilibrium phase transitions.
+Our DFT results suggest that the Immm instability is due to the excitation of electrons out of non-bonding Se 4$p_x$- Sn 5$s$ orbitals by the 1.55~eV laser pulse.
+Hence we demonstrated that nonequilibrium states induced by ultrafast light pulses can activate electron-phonon coupling mechanisms not manifested near thermal equilibrium.
 DFT calculations also suggest that at high hole-doping density, the Immm structure becomes stable.
-This suggests structural study of hole-doped SnSe, in addition to previous electronic property studies~\cite{zhao2016ultrahigh,wang2018defects,lu2017unexpected}.
-Heavier-element (e.g. Pb) alloyed SnSe samples may lower the threshold for a photoinduced transition into the Immm structure~\citep{xu2012observation,inoue2016nonequilibrium}, especially when combined with lower temperature that may allow higher laser fluence without damaging the sample.
-Our findings may also have implications in other rock-salt distorted IV-VI semiconductors, several of which have topological states protected by lattice symmetry in the cubic or tetragonal phases~\citep{hsieh2012topological,xu2012observation,dziawa2012topological,tanaka2012experimental}.
-We also suggest that laser wavelength may provide additional control of the photoexcited structure, as the orbital character of the electronic states varies with energy.
+The experiments reported here were limited in the maximum carrier density we could produce without damaging the sample.
+We note that alloying with Pb may reduce the Immm phase-transition threshold~\citep{Littlewood1980a,inoue2016nonequilibrium,Behnia2016} while lowering the temperature will increase the damage threshold, such that a photoinduced Immm phase may be realizable.
+Our findings may also have implications in other rocksalt distorted IV-VI semiconductors, several of which have topological states protected by lattice symmetry in the cubic or tetragonal phases~\citep{hsieh2012topological,xu2012observation,dziawa2012topological,tanaka2012experimental}.
+More generally, our work suggests that pump wavelength could provide additional control of structural distortions through orbitally-selective above-gap excitation.
+This could be exploited to direct a particular structural distortion to desirable outcomes with particular functionality beyond those accessible in thermal equilibrium.